basalam/barman-docker/README.md

 This image is tested with [adfinis barman Helm Chart](https://github.com/adfinis/helm-charts/tree/main/charts/barman)

-and you can use it easly
+and you can use it easly by setting the image

 ### Docker Compose